Electron correlation effects on exchange interactions and spin excitations in 2D van der Waals materials: Introduction

 Despite considerable attention, accurate $\abinitio$ descriptions of spin excitations and a comprehensive understanding of magnetic interactions in magnetic 2D vdW materials (m2Dv) are still lacking.
-Some complexity is imparted by the role of spin-orbit coupling.
-For example, the presence of the Dzyaloshinskii-Moriya interaction (DMI), which is essential for materials to host topological magnons and other topological objects such as skyrmions~\cite{behera2019apl,park2019misc}, remains puzzling.
+Some complexity is imparted by the role of spin-orbit coupling (SOC).
+For example, the presence and role of the Dzyaloshinskii-Moriya interaction (DMI), which is essential for materials to host topological magnons and other topological objects such as skyrmions~\cite{behera2019apl,park2019misc}, remains puzzling.
 Specifically, 2D honeycomb ferromagnets can be viewed as the magnetic analog of graphene~\cite{pershoguba2018prx,chen2018prx}.
-Earlier theoretical works~\cite{owerre2016jpcm,kim2016prl} demonstrated that introducing a next-nearest-neighboring DMI interaction, which breaks the inversion symmetry of 2D honeycomb lattice, can induce a spin gap at the Dirac points and realize the topological magnons.
-Recent inelastic neutron scattering (INS) experiments have shown a spinwave (SW) gap opening along the high symmetry lines in pristine $\cri$~\cite{chen2018prx}, implying a sizable DMI or Kitaev interaction~\cite{lee2020prl} may indeed exist in $\cri$.
-In contrast, $\abinitio$ investigations show that DMI~\cite{liu2018prb,ghosh2019pbcm,*ghosh2020apl,kvashnin2020arxiv} or Kitaev interaction~\cite{kvashnin2020arxiv} is negligible in pristine $\cri$.
-To help elucidate their magnetic nature, $\abinitio$ investigations of magnetic excitations in these materials should address the electron-correlation effects beyond density functional theory (DFT).
-Besides the nonlocal on-site correlation, the off-site correlation could also be critical as it directly affects the relative positions of cation-$3d$ and anion-$p$ bands and thus the (super-)superexchange coupling~\cite{lee2020prb}.
+Earlier theoretical work~\cite{owerre2016jpcm,kim2016prl} demonstrated that introducing a next-nearest-neighboring DMI interaction, which breaks the inversion symmetry of the 2D honeycomb lattice, can induce a spinwave (SW) gap at the Dirac points and allow topological magnons.
+Recent inelastic neutron scattering (INS) experiments have shown a gap opening along the high symmetry lines in pristine $\cri$~\cite{chen2018prx}, implying a sizable DMI or Kitaev interaction~\cite{lee2020prl} may indeed exist in $\cri$.
+In contrast, $\abinitio$ investigations show that both DMI~\cite{liu2018prb,ghosh2019pbcm,ghosh2020apl,kvashnin2020arxiv} and Kitaev interactions~\cite{xu2018cm,kvashnin2020arxiv} in pristine $\cri$ are insufficient to open up the sizable gap observed in experiments.
+The role of the relativistic magnetic interactions is still not fully understood.
+However, irrespective of this, the exchange interactions should be reinvestigated beyond density functional theory (DFT) to address the electron-correlation effects~\cite{menichetti20192m,lee2020prb,lee2020xray}.